AlwinRP/Powerbi/README.md

 # Powerbi
-This is a project to build dashboard using powerbi for sales companies for better understanding of the companies performance
+This is a project to build dashboard using powerbi for sales companies for better understanding of the companies performance.